Creative English for Health: Pushing Back Boundaries

 How do we measure the impact of a project that is based in the arts?
 It's not easy.

-From 2023-2024, we delivered our Creative English for Cardiovascular Health programme with 586 individuals in 10 different community locations across Birmingham, funded by Public Health as one of the means of addressing the concerning prevalence of hypertension and cardiovascular disease within the South Asian and Caribbean communities within the city.
+From 2023-2024, we delivered our Creative English for Cardiovascular Health programme with 586 individuals in 10 different community locations across Birmingham, funded by the local Public Health team, as one of the means of addressing the concerning prevalence of hypertension and cardiovascular disease within the South Asian and Caribbean communities within the city.

 The programme included sessions on talking to doctors, quitting smoking, weight management, going for NHS Health Checks, diabetes and cholesterol, and contacting the emergency services.